 \section{Introduction}

 In computational social science research, particularly in studies exploring online phenomena or technological systems, researchers often employ methodologies that involve exposing individuals or systems to potentially harmful conditions to gain insights into behaviors or vulnerabilities.
-Examples include participants in surveys of misinformation being exposed to conspiracy theories they might not know, online social networks deploying automated bots and exposing users to synthetic content, or exposing technological systems to attackers to test their resilience through adversarial interventions.
+Examples include participants in surveys of misinformation being exposed to conspiracy theories that they might not have known prior, or online social networks are deploying automated bots and exposing users to synthetic content, or exposing technological systems for attackers to test their resilience through adversarial interventions.
 Despite involving similar risks, the studies in these examples do not operate within a standardized ethical framework across disciplines.
 This absence creates a gap in addressing potential harms, assessing benefits, and ensuring accountability.

-A notable example of this tension arose when researchers submitted intentionally nefarious patches to the Linux kernel without disclosure or consent to evaluate vulnerabilities of this open-source community, which led to calls for new ethics boards in computer science research \citep{dirksen2024don}.
-This study exemplifies the methodological and ethical challenges inherent in these types of study.
+A notable example of this tension arose when researchers submitted intentionally flawed patches to the Linux kernel without disclosure or consent to evaluate vulnerabilities of this open-source community, which led to calls for new ethics boards in computer science research \citep{dirksen2024don}.
+This study exemplifies the methodological and ethical challenges inherent in these types of studies.
 Although this approach can yield valuable insights, it also raises significant ethical questions about consent, harm, and societal benefit in computer science and computational social science.